phalcon-orphanage/docs/es/reference/crypt.rst

     $crypt = new Crypt();

     $texts = [
-        'my-key'    => 'This is a secret text', 'other-key' => 'This is a very secret'
+        "my-key"    => "This is a secret text", "other-key" => "This is a very secret",
     ];

     foreach ($texts as $key => $text) {
         // Perform the encryption
         $encrypted = $crypt->encrypt($text, $key);